ScanMountGoat/Smash-Material-XML/README.md

 * [Material Editing Guide II](https://gamebanana.com/tuts/12214): Tutorial explaining more advanced material properties and example materials.

 ## Build Information
 Prebuilt binaries are only available for windows.
 The project can be built from source using QTCreator.
-The project was built with QT 5.9.3.
-Building should work without any changes necessary on Ubuntu 16.04 with a proper QT installation, but this hasn't yet been tested with the latest version.
+The project was built with QT 5.15.0.

 ## Credits
 The application is based on the XML material import/export and NUD materials used in Smash Forge.